 The School of Aeronautics and Astronautics at Purdue University

 Aeronautical education has existed on at least a small scale at Purdue University since about 1920.
-Aeronautical Engineering degrees were first offered at Purdue by the School of Mechanical & Aeronautical Engineering during WWII, and the first B.S.
-Degrees were awarded in 1943.
+Aeronautical Engineering degrees were first offered at Purdue by the School of Mechanical and Aeronautical Engineering during WWII, and the first B.S. degrees were awarded in 1943.
 The School of Aeronautics was established as a separate entity on July 1, 1945.
-(For a complete history visit the School's history page.)

-The Aeronautical and Astronautical Engineering curriculum concentrates on the fundamental subject areas necessary to the research, development, design, and operation of the aerospace industry.
-The curriculum is designed to emphasize the disciplines of aerodynamics, propulsion, structures, dynamics, and control, and further provides design courses to integrate these disciplines into the design of flight vehicles that will perform the required mission.
-A strong background in mathematics and physics is required to pursue these disciplines, and extensive use of computers and programming skills is a necessity.
+The aeronautical and astronautical engineering curriculum concentrates on the fundamental subject areas necessary to the research, development, design and operation of the aerospace industry.
+The curriculum is designed to emphasize the disciplines of aerodynamics, aerospace systems, astrodynamics and space applications, autonomy and control, propulsion, and structures and materials.
+It further provides design courses to integrate these disciplines into the design of flight vehicles that will perform the required mission.